 The Globe & Mail editor answered my emails, which I thought was very polite, but to my ever-loving shock the editor of the Toronto Star, Mark Atchison, wrote back and said, “Why don’t you come down to the paper and I’ll show you around?”
 I might have been new in the business but I still knew this was a rare stroke of luck.

-Little did I know that the editor was new himself and was looking to expand his stable of writers.
+Little did I know that the travel editor was new himself and was looking to expand his stable of travel writers.
 Somehow, I’d stumbled onto one small window of opportunity.
-At the Toronto Star offices, Mark showed me around and asked if I’d brought anything for him to read.
+At the Toronto Star offices, Mark showed me around and asked if I’d brought any travel articles for him to read.

 “Of course not,” I stammered.
 “I’d never presume to do that.”

-He laughed and said, “If you want to get ahead in this business you have to put yourself out there.”
+He laughed and said, “If you want to get ahead in the travel business you have to put yourself out there.”
 Words to remember.
-As soon as I got back home I sent him the two pieces I’d already had published, one on rock climbing that I’d sold to NOW Magazine and one on a German spa that by now, I’d sold to both the San Francisco Chronicle and NOW.
+As soon as I got back home I sent him the two pieces I’d already had published, one on rock climbing that I’d sold to the free weekly NOW Magazine and one on a German spa that by now, I’d sold to both the San Francisco Chronicle and NOW.
+That was the sum total of my career so far.

 “I’ll take these,” he wrote back.

 Oh, oh.
-“Um, I never thought you’d actually want them,” I said.
+“Um, I never thought you’d actually want these travel articles,” I said.
 “I’ve already published them in Toronto.”

 Grab that opportunity

 You’d think he would have given up on me by then, but he told me to send him something else.
 I did.
-This time it wasn’t a story about going to a spa, it was how to choose a German spa.
+It was how to choose a German spa.
 Considering the country has hundreds of them, it is more complex than it sounds.

 Want to start with the basics?
 Read my post on How to become a travel writer